MINI Cooper Electric Review 2024

 Opt for one of the option packs and you'll get a welcome bonus in the form of a handy head-up display.
 This feature allows you to check your speed without ever taking your eyes off the road.

 Practicality isn't exactly the MINI Cooper Electric's forte.
 Its boot can accommodate just 210 litres of luggage up to the parcel shelf; a Vauxhall Corsa Electric, GWM ORA 03 and BYD Dolphin are all more practical.
-The rear seats can be dropped to provide more rear space but, even as a two-seater, the MINI Cooper Electric can only carry up to 800 litres of luggage - that's not a great deal.
+In reality, we suspect most MINI Cooper Electric drivers will use the rear seats as an extension of the tiny boot.
+They can be dropped if necessary to provide up to 800 litres of luggage space.

 In fairness, though, there are other cars in the MINI range that are better suited to carry luggage.
 If you're looking for an electric car that doubles up as a family vehicle, the new MINI Aceman or bigger MINI Countryman Electric will both be better choices.